IGVF-DACC/igvf-catalog/docs/collection_nomenclature.md

-# Naming of DB Node/Edge Collections and API functions
+# Naming of Catalog Node/Edge Collections and API functions

-Generally collections are named with underscores (snake_case) and API functions with dashes (according to Search Engine Optimization).
+Generally collections are named using underscores (snake_case) and API functions with dashes (according to Search Engine Optimization).

 ## Node Collections: